 Visit the Duomo Museum in Florence

-The main ticket office for the Duomo is inside the Museo dell’Opera del Duomo (Museum of the Works of the Cathedral).
-Tickets for all sites are available here including time-slot reservations for climbing Brunelleschi’s cupola.
+The main ticket office for the Duomo is no longer in the museum but rather near the baptistery with a further office to the south of the transept.
+Tickets for all sites are available here including time-slot reservations for climbing Brunelleschi’s cupola and the campanile.

 More on the Duomo in Florence